midoru0121/nextjs-micro-boilerplate/README.md

 This repogitory is a set of three templates provided with the following docker containers:

+* Nginx (Web server enables HTTPS with by using Let's Encrypt)
 * Next.js (Serverside Renderable React Frontend)
 * Node.js (Backend Application provides data for Next.js)
-* Nginx (Web server enables HTTPS with by using Let's Encrypt)

 ![Overview](https://user-images.githubusercontent.com/3450879/85508415-fb5abc80-b62e-11ea-9c40-b38a81141e44.jpg)

-And this stack containing th following instruction:

-* How to develop Next.js application locally.
-* How to condigure Nginx with Let's Encrypt by using go-acme/lego
-* How to deploy the stack on Amazon Linux in Amazon Lightsail.

 All application code is written with TypeScript.